-If you live on the coast and happen to travel inland to regions at higher altitudes, you will quickly realize that atmospheric conditions start to change for some reason.
+When living on the coast and traveling inland to a region situated at a higher altitude, one will quickly realize that atmospheric conditions start to change for some reason.
 The opposite is true as well.

 At a few thousand feet or higher above sea level, the climate you experience is very different from the climate you will find in a coastal town.
 It all has to do with how weather elements change with an increase in altitude within the atmosphere.

 This article examines what causes these changes in weather elements as altitude increase, and also look at the prevailing weather conditions in a location at a high altitude compared to the environment at sea level.